This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Firstly, always check when check-in is, as it differs from hostel to hostel.
 Secondly, if you can swing it, arriving close to check-in means you get first pick of the beds on offer.
 If you are a bottom bunk lover like myself, any added chance of securing one helps.

-If you’re looking for my favourite hostels across the UK and Europe, check out this post
+If you’re looking for the best European hostels for solo travellers, check out this post

 11. Be respectful